torvalds/linux/Documentation/admin-guide/nfs/pnfs-scsi-server.rst

 pNFS SCSI layout server user guide
 ==================================

-This document describes support for pNFS SCSI layouts in the Linux NFS server.
+This document describes support for pNFS SCSI layouts in the GNU/Linux NFS server.
 With pNFS SCSI layouts, the NFS server acts as Metadata Server (MDS) for pNFS, which in addition to handling all the metadata access to the NFS export, also hands out layouts to the clients so that they can directly access the underlying SCSI LUNs that are shared with the client.

-To use pNFS SCSI layouts with the Linux NFS server, the exported file system needs to support the pNFS SCSI layouts (currently just XFS), and the file system must sit on a SCSI LUN that is accessible to the clients in addition to the MDS.
+To use pNFS SCSI layouts with the GNU/Linux NFS server, the exported file system needs to support the pNFS SCSI layouts (currently just XFS), and the file system must sit on a SCSI LUN that is accessible to the clients in addition to the MDS.
 As of now the file system needs to sit directly on the